johannfaouzi/pyts/doc/modules/metrics.rst

-The most convenient way to derive any Dynamic Time Warping score is to use the :func:`dtw` function. :func:`dtw` has a ``method`` parameter that lets you choose which variant to use (default is ``method='classic'``, which is the classical DTW score).
+The most convenient way to derive any Dynamic Time Warping score is to use the :func:`dtw` function. :func:`dtw` has a ``method`` parameter that lets you choose which variant to use (default is ``method='classic'``, which is the classic DTW score).
 Options for each method can be provided with the ``options`` parameter.

 .. figure:: ../auto_examples/metrics/images/sphx_glr_plot_dtw_001.png